pixelbend/typeid-go/README.md

 # TypeId-Go

-## An implementation of TypeId for Go
+## An Implementation of TypeId for Go